Our Curriculum Offer

 Populations two and three equally share the rest of Year 7, 8 and 9 taught in sets largely based on their academic achievement and supported by termly module testing.
 Subject Leaders are free to develop their own assessment but do so with an understanding of the testing system at GCSE to gradually prepare pupils for the demands of linear examinations as they move through the school.

 - Physical Education

-Technology is taught in a carousel in Years 7, 8 and 9 to allow all pupils the chance to sample each subject within Technology and specialise in a subject in year 10 should they wish to.
+Technology is taught in a carousel in Years 7, 8 and 9 to allow all pupils the chance to sample each subject within Technology and specialise in a subject in Year 10 should they wish to do so.

 - GCSE Art

 - GCSE Ceramics

 - GCSE Textiles

 This year we have added GCSE Music into this option block as pupils have expressed a desire to broaden the Art choices slightly.

 All pupils then make further choices at the end of Year 10, complemented by the core subjects of English Maths and Science as well as Religious Studies/Ethics and Philosophy, which will include the range of subjects in the following link: All courses.
 Here you will have access to details about the GCSE and Equivalent courses we offer at Kenton School.
 The most able pupils are guided towards EBACC choices and Triple Sciences which does limit the scope of their options but this is complemented by the Art Option which runs from Year 9.